 This 16-bit field shall contain a length count C that equals one fewer than the total octets in the Transfer Frame.

-The count shall be measured from the first bit of the Transfer Frame Primary Header to the last bit of the FECF (if present), to the last bit of the OCF (if present), or to the last bit of the TFDF (if both the FECF and the OCF are omitted).
+The count shall be measured from the first octet of the Transfer Frame Primary Header to the last octet of the FECF (if present), to the last octet of the OCF (if present), or to the last bit of the TFDF (if both the FECF and the OCF are omitted).

 NOTES

-If the Physical Channel Managed Parameter ‘Transfer Frame Type’ is ‘Fixed Length’ and the Transfer Frame is aligned to the codeblock, then the Maximum Transfer Frame Length is constrained by the specifications contained in references [3], [4], and [5].
+If the Managed Parameter ‘Physical Channel Transfer Frame Type’ is ‘Fixed Length’, then the values allowed for the Transfer Frame Length may be constrained by the specifications contained in references [3], [4], and [5].

 The Maximum Transfer Frame Length of a variable-length Frame or an uncoded fixed-length Frame is constrained only by the size of the Frame Length field.